Three insights into three years of cycling in the United States

-As part of our partnership, we provide them with bimonthly comprehensive data analysis of ridership in six regions of the United States.
+As part of our partnership with People for Bikes, we provide bimonthly comprehensive data analysis of ridership in six regions of the United States.
 This data, collected by our automated counters at 220 locations across the country, helps People for Bikes make informed decisions about the coalition’s next steps and goals, and gives us interesting insights into how cycling is evolving in North America.

 Locations that are considered utilitarian are characterized by having clearly defined commuter peaks in the morning and afternoon, and higher usage on weekdays than weekends.
 Recreational sites, on the other hand, are used more on weekends.